 Martin Fritz, Emeritus Professor, University of Gothenburg

-Carl-Magnus Gagge, Director, Västmanland County Museum
+Carl-Magnus Gagge, former Director, Västmanland County Museum

 Gert Magnusson, Associate Professor

 Anders Nordebring, Regional Archives

 Magdalena Tafvelin Heldner, The National Museum of Science and Technology

 Jernkontoret is responsible for the basic funding, but the largest input comprises the unremunerated work put in by the various participants.
 For certain major projects which require the services of professional researchers, external funding is sought.

 A committee of experts works under the Historical Metallurgy Group.
 The committee, comprising twenty members plus a chairperson, is also multidisciplinary in composition and meets twice a year.